bionanite/GlamHomeBook/replit.md

    - Protected with admin role authentication
    - Tabbed interface for different management functions
    - Real-time updates with optimistic UI updates
+7. **Beautician Dashboard** - Complete service and pricing management:
+   - View all services in responsive grid layout
+   - Add new services with service type, price (AED), duration (minutes)
+   - Edit existing services with dialog-based forms
+   - Delete services with confirmation
+   - Strict validation: positive integers only for price/duration (decimals rejected)
+   - Security: beauticians can only manage their own services
+   - Production-ready validation on both frontend (Zod) and backend (Number.isInteger)

 ### In Progress:
-1. Beautician profile management
+1. Customer dashboard and booking history
-2. Booking flow with Stripe integration
+2. Complete booking flow with Stripe payment integration
-3. Customer and beautician dashboards
+3. Review and rating system

 ## System Architecture